justinschmitt/justinschmitt.github.io/about.md

 title: About
 ---

-This is a blog of projects that I've done in my free time.
+This is a blog about projects that I've done in my free time.

 You can find out more about me on [LinkedIn](https://www.linkedin.com/in/schmittj)